 When I was a child, I did childish things.
 It’s a personal remembrance of those times.
 I didn’t have much growing up because we were very poor.
 However, my mother’s mother gave all the boys in my family a flash light for Christmas, with batteries, I might add.
 I was either 4 or 5 that Christmas.
 My Grandmother got me a Lone Ranger flashlight.
 I loved it because the Lone Ranger was my hero back then.
 Actually, he still is today.
 He and Tonto solved every problem, never had to kill anyone, as they always shot the guns out of the bad guys hands or just beat them up.
 The bad guys were turned over to the Sheriff and they both left without ever identifying who they were or expecting any thanks, unlike the heroes of today.
 Plus, their theme tune, the William Tell Overture contained the coolest music ever which is also my ringtone on my cell.
 I lost that flashlight over the years during one of our many moves (My mother probably threw it out).
 I really loved that flashlight.
 I got one on Ebay a few years back in perfect condition.
 I’d like to think that it was mine that was given away.
 I know that you can’t take things with you when you die.
 However, that is going with me when I am interred not too long down the road.
 A childish thing of course.
 I guess that I never grew up……

 J.J.
-O'Malley over 1 year ago
+O'Malley almost 2 years ago

 To paraphrase from “It’s a Wonderful Life,” “Why don’t ya kiss ‘em instead of talkin’ ’em ta death!”